ahmedalatawi/react-event-scheduler/README.md

 Note that `graphql` schemas are generated on the frontend using [GraphQL Code Generator](https://www.graphql-code-generator.com/docs/getting-started).
 This means that if you make any changes to the schema (server/graphql/schema/index.ts), make sure that the `.graphql` files in the frontend are also updated accordingly.

-Next, run `yarn codegen` to re-generate the queries and mutations (Note: before you do this, make sure the server is up and running by either running `yarn start` or `yarn start:server`)
+Next, run `yarn codegen` to re-generate the queries and mutations (before you do this, make sure the server is up and running by either running `yarn start` or `yarn start:server`)

 ## Run app locally